-For this tutorial, we are going to assume that you have successfully compiled the emc2/ source tree and, if necessary, invoked the emc-environment script to prepare your shell.
+For this tutorial, we are going to assume that you have successfully installed the Live CD or compiled the emc2/ source tree and, if necessary, invoked the emc-environment script to prepare your shell.
 In that case, all you need to do is load the required RTOS and RTAPI modules into memory.
-Just run the following command:
+Just run the following command from a terminal window:

-emc2\$ halrun halcmd:
+~\$ cd emc2 ~/emc2\$ halrun halcmd:

 With the realtime OS and RTAPI loaded, we can move into the first example.
-Notice that the prompt has changed from the shell's "\$" to "halcmd".
-This is because subsequent commands will be interpreted as HAL commands, not shell commands. halrun is a simple shell script, and it is more or less equivalent to running lock
+Notice that the prompt has changed from the shell's "\$" to "halcmd:".
+This is because subsequent commands will be interpreted as HAL commands, not shell commands.